 4. Psycho – “Private Traps”

 Of over 50 films, Alfred Hitchcock never wrote a single screenplay.
-It seems the man was more of a master of direction and editing than all else through his incredible control over the actors in this pivotal scene from ‘Psycho’ shows that penning a script is not a necessity of being able to understand and effectively translate them.
+It seems the man was more of a master of direction and editing than all else through his incredible control over the actors in this pivotal scene from ‘Psycho’ shows that penning a script is not a necessity for being able to understand and effectively translate.

 Here, the interplay between Leigh’s Marion Crane and Perkins’ Norman Bates masterfully takes the running theme of the film and clearly voices it in an immortal exchange that never comes off as bluntly symbolic for how superbly performed and carefully written it is.
 The constant exchange of information both emotional and expositional places it as a vital piece of Psycho’s puzzle and how ingrained each line is with both characters’ modes of expression transform what could have been a childishly obvious device into one of the best dialogue scenes I know of.